-Interestingly, 'civilians' are a residual category that was one of the last to find protection under the law of armed conflict.
-It took until the 1977 AP I (Art 50(1) for the category of 'civilians' to be defined as a residual category of protected persons that neither fell under another category of protected persons (such as the wounded and sick, or medical personnel) but who were not combatants and thus legitimate targets.
+Interestingly, 'civilians' are a residual category, one of the last to be defined and to find protection under the law of armed conflict.
+It took until the 1977 AP I (Art 50(1) for the definition of 'civilians' to be embodied as a residual category of protected persons that neither fell under another category of protected persons (such as the wounded and sick, or medical personnel) but who were not combatants and thus legitimate targets.